juleswhite/CSX278/Assignments/Asgn2/README.md

 **Submission and Follow-Up**

 To submit your assignment, simply upload your jdl file to your Asgn2 github.
+Please name your JDL file `First_Last_JDL.jh`

 Now that you have a working application, explore it!
 Feel free to explore however you'd like, but here are some suggestions: